FernandoZnga/CryptoVault-AES/README.md

 A secure file encryption and decryption tool using AES-GCM mode for authenticated encryption.
 This tool provides a simple command-line interface for encrypting and decrypting files with strong cryptographic security.

+## Academic Context

+This project was developed as part of a Master's degree in Cybersecurity, specifically for the Applied Cryptography course ("Criptografía Aplicada").
+It represents a component of the final project requirements, demonstrating practical application of cryptographic principles in secure software development.

 ## Features

 - **Secure Encryption**: Uses AES-GCM (Galois/Counter Mode) for both confidentiality and data integrity